Tonbandgerät

 }

-Critical Sections & Mulit-core Support
+Critical Sections & Multi-core Support

 Configuration

-header file, where the following configuration
+Tonbandgerät requires a user-provided tband_config.h header file, where the following configuration

 macros can be set: